Reading-eScience-Centre/coverage-rest-client/DEVELOPMENT.md

 $ npm test
 ```

-This tests the library with Firefox and Chrome which will get started for that purpose.
+This tests the library with Chrome which will get started for that purpose.

 Tests can be automatically re-run on file changes.
-For that, instead start the long-running
+For that, instead start the long-running test runner:
-test runner:
 ```
 $ npm run karma
 ```
 and minimize the browser windows that popped up.
 Test output will appear in the shell.

-## Building a classic bundle
+## Building a browser bundle

-A stand-alone bundle that exposes the global `CovJSONREST` object can be created with:
+A stand-alone browser bundle that exposes the global `CoverageREST` object can be created with:
 ```
 $ npm run build
 ```
 This will build the coverage-rest-client.{src|min}.js files in the root project folder.

-Note that currently the coverage-reader dependency (and its dependencies) is included in the bundle.
+Note that both the jsonld and url-template dependencies are included in the bundle.

 ## Publishing a new version